 Baby Closet and Clothing Organization: Final Thoughts

-At the end of the day, it doesn’t matter what outfit (or outfits) your child wore.
+At the end of the day, it doesn’t matter what outfit (or outfits) your child has worn.
 It doesn’t matter if they are wearing cloth or disposable diapers.

 As a mom, knowing that you aren’t going to be tearing the house apart to find that jacket or pair of shoes provides some peace of mind.

-I hope these 15 baby clothing organization tips help you find the perfect layout for your nursery!
+I hope these 15 baby clothing organization tips help you keep your peace and find the perfect layout for your nursery!
 Which tip did you find most helpful?